 Organic contract value includes the remaining contract value as of January 1 not yet recognized as revenue and additional orders awarded during the period for those entities treated as organic.
 Acquisition-related contract value includes remaining contract value as of the acquisition date not yet recognized as revenue and additional orders awarded during the period for entities not treated as organic.
 Organic revenue includes revenue earned during the period presented for those entities treated as organic, while acquisition-related revenue includes the same for all other entities, excluding any pre-acquisition revenue earned during the period.
-There is no acquisition-related backlog activity presented in the table above as all acquired entities have completed four fiscal quarters post-acquisition.
+The acquisition-related backlog activity presented in the table above is related to the Hera Systems acquisition completed during third quarter of 2024.

 Although contracted backlog reflects business associated with contracts that are considered to be firm, terminations, amendments or contract cancellations may occur, which could result in a reduction in our total backlog.
 In addition, some of our multi-year contracts are subject to annual funding.
-Management fully expects all amounts reflected in contracted backlog to ultimately be fully funded.
-Contracted backlog from foreign operations in Luxembourg and Belgium was \$96.6 million and \$106.0 million as of March 31, 2024 and December 31, 2023, respectively.
+Management expects all amounts reflected in contracted backlog to ultimately be fully funded.
+Contracted backlog from foreign operations in Luxembourg and Belgium was \$107.2 million and \$70.5 million as of March 31, 2025 and December 31, 2024, respectively.
 These amounts are subject to foreign exchange rate translations from euros to U.S. dollars that could cause the remaining backlog balance to fluctuate with the foreign exchange rate at the time of measurement.